 A Fall Salad To Delight

-My wife adapted this apple, pecan salad with sweet dijon vinaigrette dressing from one we received with our weekly CSA package of local fruits and vegetables.
-She used "what's on hand" in our pantry and refrigerator, and you can do the same in your house.
+My wife adapted this apple pecan salad with sweet dijon vinaigrette dressing from one we received with our weekly CSA package of local fruits and vegetables.
+She used "what's on hand" in our pantry and refrigerator; you can do the same in your house.

-The dressing is a simple mustard vinaigrette that gets sweetened with the help of a bit of maple syrup.
+The dressing is a simple mustard vinaigrette sweetened with maple syrup.
 We also used apple cider vinegar, but you could substitute champagne vinegar or white wine vinegar if that's all you have.

 Apple Pecan and Craisins Salad